prakhar1989/docker-curriculum/README.md

 <a id="next-steps"></a>
 ### 4.1 Next Steps
 Your journey into the container world has just started!
-My goal with this tutorial was to wet your appetite and show you the power of Docker.
+My goal with this tutorial was to whet your appetite and show you the power of Docker.
 In the sea of new technology, it can be hard to navigate the waters alone and tutorials such as this one can provide a helping hand.
 This is the Docker tutorial I wish I had when I was starting out.
 Hopefully it served its purpose of getting you excited about containers so that you no longer have to watch the action from the sides.

 Below are a few additional resources that will be beneficial.
 For your next project, I strongly encourage you to use Docker.
 Keep in mind - practice makes perfect!